More than just about any other type of content moving across a corporate network, video sits at the intersection between IT and the lines of business.

 Efficiently managing network bandwidth.
 As video use continues to skyrocket in the enterprise, IT departments need to effectively manage its load on the network.
 Important considerations include how to optimize video delivery across corporate WANs, throttle video quality based on available bandwidth, and manage spikes in traffic.

 Video content management systems can help address these issues.
-First, VCMSs can use a WAN’s caching framework can substantially reduce overall bandwidth consumption.
-A Video CMS will also often utilize bitrate, frame rate, and resolution controls to adjust the video quality based on the type of device and network connection used for streaming.
+First, video CMSs can use a WAN’s caching framework can substantially reduce overall bandwidth consumption.
+A video CMS will also often utilize bitrate, frame rate, and resolution controls to adjust the video quality based on the type of device and network connection used for streaming.

 A video content management system provides organizations with the cornerstone to a complete video strategy that could save costs while improving the ability to share videos across the enterprise.